Dušan Borković: Serbian National-Class and Hill Climbing

 After karting for six years, Borković made his autoracing debut in 2002 in the Serbian National-Class.

-From 2002 to 2008 Borković competed in the Serbian National-Class championship where he finished 2nd in his first season.
+From 2002 to 2008, Borković competed in the Serbian National-Class championship where he finished second in his first season.
 He won the championship from 2005 to 2008.

-After racing in the Serbian National-Class for six years Borković switched to Hill Climb in 2010.
+After racing in the Serbian National-Class for six years, Borković switched to Hill Climb in 2010.

 Borković won the Serbian Hill Climb Championship is his first season, winning all five events in his Mitsubishi Lancer Evo 9.

 The following season, Borković switched to the European Hill Climb Championship.
 Coming in second in his first season, he went on to win it in 2012 still driving his Mitsubishi Lancer Evo 9.

 European Touring Car Cup 2013

-After winning the European Hill Climb Championship in 2012 Borković switched to the European Touring Car Cup.
-In his debut season in European Touring Car Cup (ETCC) he took the third place in the Super 2000 class.
+After winning the European Hill Climb Championship in 2012, Borković switched to the European Touring Car Cup.
+In his debut season in European Touring Car Cup (ETCC), he took the third place in the Super 2000 class.
 He took third position in both Brno races and qualifications.
 He had five podiums and one win.
 He drove the first three meetings in a SEAT León TFSI, before switching to a Chevrolet Cruze LT for the final two meetings.
 He had 48 points in overall standings.
-In front of him was Maťo Homola with 74 points and Petr Fulín in first place with 88 points.
+In front of him was Maťo Homola with 74 points, and Petr Fulín in first place with 88 points.

 World Touring Car Championship 2014–2015

 Borković competing in the 2014 World Touring Car Championship.

-On 20 November 2013 it was announced that Dušan Borković would race in the World Touring Car Championship.
+On 20 November 2013, it was announced that Borković would race in the World Touring Car Championship.
 Borković would join Campos Racing driving one of their TC1 RML Chevrolet Cruze's.
-On 26 October 2014 he delivered his first ever podium.
+On 26 October 2014, he delivered his first ever podium.

-In 2015 season he started with new team Proteam Racing driving a Honda Civic WTCC.
+In the 2015 season, he started with new team Proteam Racing driving a Honda Civic WTCC.
 Borković only drove the first round in Argentina before withdrawing from the World Touring Car Championship.
 His withdrawal was because Proteam Racing was not able to cater for the 30-year-old's height, as well as there being further dissatisfaction over the specification of the team's Honda Civic WTCC.

 European Touring Car Cup 2015

-Considering problems with the sitting position and the car, the Serbian driver decided not to continue competing in World Touring Car Championship.
-Dušan Borković made the decision with his team to transfer to European Touring Car Cup in Hungaroring on 2 and 3 May.
-Dusan drove the newest SEAT León Cup Racer in European Touring Car Cup with his NIS Petrol Racing Team.
+Considering problems with the sitting position and the car, Borković decided not to continue competing in World Touring Car Championship.
+He made the decision with his team to transfer to European Touring Car Cup in Hungaroring on 2 and 3 May.
+Borković drove the newest SEAT León Cup Racer in European Touring Car Cup with his NIS Petrol Racing Team.
 He became ETCC champion in Single make trophy class.